-Knowing how to build up your social media and grow your audience takes time but this step-by-step guide streamlines the process by explaining where to focus your energy.
+Knowing how to build up your social media and grow your audience takes time, but this step-by-step guide streamlines the process by explaining where to focus your energy.

 Social media.
 Love it or hate it; it's a vital part of your online presence as a business.
 Learning how to reach your target audience through social media marketing takes skill.
 It's something that you can achieve with practice.
 If you have yet to post content regularly on Facebook, Twitter, Instagram, YouTube, LinkedIn, and Pinterest, it's time to change that.
 Your business stands a better chance of selling a product or service if you're able to connect with your audience on a deeply personal level.

-To better understand the power of a rock-solid social media strategy, you need to recognize why it's important.
+To better understand the power of a rock-solid social media strategy, you need to recognize why it's crucial.
 First, it extends your reach from your website to other platforms that your customers spend time on.
 They're likely not going to spend hours scrolling through your webpage daily.
 They will, however, check out the social media platforms that you post on because they do spend time scrolling their feeds in search of something to read, look at or watch.

 How to Build Up Your Social Media Step-By-Step